alfaro96/scikit-lr/README.md

 ### Testing

-After installation the test suite can be executed from outside the source directory, with (you will need to have `pytest>=4.6.4` installed):
+After installation, the test suite can be executed, from outside the source directory, with (you will need to have `pytest>=4.6.4` installed):

 ```
 pytest sklr